-The Tactical Investment Committee (TIC) deals with the risk and earnings situation corresponding to the investments.
-The TIC deals with issues relating to short-term liquidity requirements providing advice and making decisions in this context.
-The TIC is firmly anchored in the Company's decision-making and information process.
+The Tactical Investment Committee (TIC) deals with the structure of investments and the risk and earnings situation for the investments of the Austrian insurance companies.
+The TIC deals with issues relating to short-term liquidity requirements, providing advice and making decisions in this context.
+The TIC is firmly anchored in the companies' decision-making and information process.